dominikzorgnotti/transform-vmware-product-builds-to-json/templates/README.md

 This is not an official VMware repository.
 It is not linked in any capacity to my employment at VMware.
 All data that is processed is provided by VMware.
 I am just transforming the data VMware publishes in the knowledgebase and provide them in a different output format.
-Errors can and will be made, please us this at your own discretion and test it out.
+Errors can and will be made, please use this at your own discretion and test it out.